 - NEVER use a grill indoors.
 The flames produce deadly, odorless carbon monoxide.

 - If you have to board your windows, make sure you already have the plywood on hand.
 It can be reused each year.

 - Have a couple of tarps ready, they can be used to temporarily cover a broken window or a hole in the roof until more permanent repairs can be made.

 - Remember cell towers may be damaged in a strong storm and communication may be spotty or non-existent for a while.

-And finally, if you’re watching a storm with potential to become a threat and you’re not in an evacuation zone, it’s time to check and make sure everything is ready.
+And finally, if you’re watching a storm with the potential to become a threat and you’re not in an evacuation zone, it’s time to check and make sure everything is ready.

-If the kids have electronics, go ahead and make sure they are fully charged, be ready to ration their use.
+If the kids have electronics, go ahead and make sure they are fully charged, and be ready to ration their use.

 If a storm does look like it will hit, let the people who haven’t thought ahead deal with each other in those last few hours.
 You’re ready; stay home, safe and dry, and make your own version of Harriet McLeod’s Go Away Cookies.